hao-beixi/f22-assignments/SETUP2_ROSWorkspace.md

 of the 4 joints in the robot as follows:

     ```bash
-    $ rostopic pub -1 /unity_joint_group_controller/command std_msgs/Float64MultiArray "data: [0.0, -1.54, -1.54, 0.0]"
+    $ rostopic pub -1 /unity_joint_group_controller/command std_msgs/Float64MultiArray "data: [0.0, -1.5, -1.0, 0.0]"
     ```

     The [rostopic](http://wiki.ros.org/rostopic) tool used above publishes a message to the `/unity_joint_group_controller/command` topic.
     This message has [std_msgs/Float64MultiArray](http://docs.ros.org/en/noetic/api/std_msgs/html/msg/Float64MultiArray.html) as type.
-    This type has two fields `data` and `layout`, but the above command only sets the `data` field to "[0.0, -1.54, -1.54, 0.0]".
+    This type has two fields `data` and `layout`, but the above command only sets the `data` field to "[0.0, -1.5, -1.0, 0.0]".
     Each of the values in the array correspond to the position of one joint in Shutter (in radians).
 That is, the command requests the robot to set its first joint (the servo in the base of the robot) to the position "0.0" radians, which makes the robot look forward.
 Similarly, the command requests that the robot sets its second joint to the position "-1.54" radians.
 You can try sending other servo positions to the robot by repeating the command line above with different values for the `data` field.

+    > Note that the Unity simulation would stop the robot from moving upon self-collisions.
+For example, if you send the command above with: "data: [0.0, -1.5, -1.0, -2.0]" then the robot would only reach a position close to [0.0, -1.5, -1.0, -1.57].
+You can check which position the robot has at any time during the simulation with the following command:

+    ```bash
+    $ rostopic echo /joint_states
+    ```

-    The image below shows the main coordinate frames of the robot that one often cares about:
+5. Visualize the main coordinate frames of the robot's arm in RViz, as shown in the image below:

     <img src="images/shutter_links.png"/>

+    To get this visualizaiton, add a [tf Display](http://wiki.ros.org/rviz/DisplayTypes/TF) in RViz and then select the corresponding frames in the tf/Frames submenu on the left panel.
+If the MoveIt visualization handles are distracting or occluding tf, you can turn them off by deselecting "MotionPlanning" in the left panel of RViz.

-    Each coordinate frame is associated with a robot [link](http://wiki.ros.org/urdf/XML/link):
+    Each coordinate frame in the robot associated with a [link](http://wiki.ros.org/urdf/XML/link):

     1. `base_link`, which is at the very bottom of the robot with the $x$ axis (red) pointing forward;
     2. `shoulder_link`, which is above `base_link` and allows the robot to rotate left and right (yaw angle);